If you spend any time on the internet (and don’t we all!), you will no doubt have seen all sorts of Essential oils recommendations.

 Likewise, a Roller Ball Bottle is ideal for applying small amounts of (diluted) essential oil to the skin, so is ideal for spot treatments, perfumes etc. They are also very portable, making them a practical way to keep your treatment with you.
 But if you are using essential oils for say, stress or anxiety, I recommend an aroma inhaler – equally portable and inhalation is generally a more effective method than applying to the skin for their mental or emotional effects.

-So next time you are online doing some research please consider the Essential Oil Recommendations provided and whats missing or may be missing.
+So next time you are online doing some research please consider the Essential Oil Recommendations provided and what may be missing.
 Also, if you are providing Essential Oil Recommendations to others please also ensure you provide the complete picture.

 And if you are not sure how to use your essential oils in the most appropriate way, contact me for a consultation and we can work on how to tailor your essential oil use for the very best results.